Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 The treatment of migraine headaches with or without aura (eg, flashing lights, wavy lines, dark spots).
 It may also be used for other conditions as determined by your doctor.

-Sumatriptan tablets is a serotonin 5-HT 1 receptor agonist ("triptan").
+Sumatriptan tablets are a serotonin 5-HT1 receptor agonist ("triptan").
 It works by narrowing blood vessels in the brain, which helps to relieve migraines.

 Do NOT use sumatriptan tablets if:

 - you are allergic to any ingredient in sumatriptan tablets

 - you have a history of ischemic heart disease (eg, angina, heart attack), coronary artery disease (CAD), other moderate to severe heart problems, certain types of irregular heartbeat (eg, Wolff-Parkinson-White syndrome), brain blood vessel disease (eg, stroke, transient ischemic attack), or other blood vessel disease (eg, Raynaud syndrome, ischemic bowel disease)

 - you have uncontrolled high blood pressure or severe liver problems

 - you have certain types of migraines (eg, hemiplegic, basilar)